 Nothing lasts forever, but wood is tough stuff.
-With proper wood care, things will stay looking good indefinitely, and can improve with age.
+Proper wood care will keep things looking good indefinitely, and they can improve with age.
 Wooden kitchenware has been used for centuries, and people value antique bowls for their aged appearance.

 Cleaning wooden bowls

 My bowls and other work have a moisture-resistant (but not waterproof) oiled finish.
 Moisture is the enemy of all wood finishes, because no finish is permanently waterproof.
 When moisture comes in contact with the wood fibres, they swell slightly and the finish starts to break down.
 Soaking will eventually allow the water to penetrate deeper into the wood, perhaps causing it to warp or crack.

 If it’s a utility bowl, you can put it to hard every-day use and let it slowly develop a surface that reflects its history.
 But don’t put it in the dishwasher or keep it in the fridge.
 Don’t leave moist food in the bowl after use, and don’t let fruit spoil in the bowl, or it may stain.
 Don’t be too precious about it.
 Just use the bowl – it’s a functional item.
 Hand wash it quickly, and dry it immediately with a towel.
 Occasionally re-oil it if you wish.
 Repeated over the years, this will give a bowl a patina that will become part of its charm.
 Friction from a dry towel will improve the surface shine and help get rid of any superficial water marks.
 A ceramic bowl may keep its new appearance longer, but only until it chips or breaks!